UrbanCode/UCADF-Core-Library/README.md

 My item key is 2 and item is MyItem2.
 Skipping action [UcAdfLoopContinue}] when [false].
 ```

-#### Wait Loops (Polling)
+#### UcAdfWaitLoop
-The UcAdfLoop action may also be used for a wait (polling) loop instead of processing a list of items.
+This loop type can be used for a wait (polling) loop.
 You may specify the following combination of properties:
 * waitIntervalSecs and maxWaitSecs
 * waitintervalSecs, maxWaitSecs, and maxTries
 * waitIntervalsecs and maxTries